tethysplatform/tethys/docs/installation/linux_and_mac.rst

                 .. tip::

                     The value for the `--docker-options` option must have nested quotes.
 For example "'-d -c geoserver'" or '"-d -c geoserver"'.
+        * `--production`
+                Flag to install Tethys in a production configuration.
+        * `--configure-selinux`
+                Flag to perform configuration of SELinux for production installation.
+(Linux only).
         * `-x`:
                 Flag to turn on shell command echoing.
         * `-h, --help`: